-However, there would be significant noise associated with the drilling operation on a 24 hour basis for an initial period of 5 months and then over three further three month periods that would create most noise disturbance.
-The applicant has advised that the predicted levels of night time noise would be reduced to the national guideline maximum limit (average over one hour) and which they have confirmed would be the best reduction that can be achieved without onerous burdens.
-However, notwithstanding that the national guideline maximum limit (averaged over one hour) may be able to be achieved this would still lead to a significant increase in noise levels (12.5dB at Staining Wood Cottages) over and above existing background noise levels during the night.
+There would also be noise associated with drilling operation on a 24/7 basis for an initial period of 5 months and then over three further three month periods that would create most noise disturbance.
+The applicant has advised that the predicted levels of night time noise would be reduced to the national guideline maximum limit and which they have confirmed would be the best reduction that can be achieved without onerous burdens.

+However, notwithstanding that the national guideline maximum limit (averaged over one hour) may be able to be achieved this would still lead to a significant increase in noise levels according to LCC's measurements (13.3 dB at Old Orchard Farm) over and above existing background noise levels during the night; together with increases in noise during the day above background according to the applicant's measurements (14.6dB at Old Orchard Farm) as a result of fracking.